Nexfinity/CakeyBot-Wiki/feature/afk-messages.md

      * This is the default value for all servers.
 3. AFK Prefix
    * This setting will automatically apply a `[AFK]` prefix to a user's nickname when they go AFK and remove it when they are no longer AFK.
-> In order for the bot to modify other user's nicknames they bust have the `Manage Nicknames` permission AND the bot's highest role must exceed the user's highest role.
+> In order for Cakey Bot to modify other user's nicknames Cakey Bot must have the `Manage Nicknames` permission AND Cakey Bot's highest role must exceed the user's highest role.
 {.is-warning}

 4. Auto Remove AFK